biddy1618/newsProject/readme.md

 ## 15-06-2021
 * Created ORM using sqlacodegen
 * When parsing sometimes OSError is raised along with ConnectionError and ProtocolError
+* * Should wrap the calls with try-except closure
 * Implement corrrect way of making request using the same [session](https://docs.python-requests.org/en/master/user/advanced/) and maybe set up the [header values](https://www.scrapehero.com/how-to-fake-and-rotate-user-agents-using-python-3/)

+## 16-06-2021
+* Did modification to test crawling script